pavedroad-io/pavedroad/devkit/BOOTSTRAP.md

         homedir=$(eval echo ~$(id -un))
         $sudo chown -R $(id -un):$(id -gn) ${homedir}
-    When executing the Unix bootstrap script the chown step may be skipped as follows:
+    When executing the Unix bootstrap script the chown step may be skipped by specifying the _-c_ option:

         bootstrap-unix.sh -c

 ### Caveats

-The salt state script must be run with _sudo_ privileges with few exceptions such as MacOS and Linux in a Docker container without _sudo_ installed.
+The salt state script must be run with _sudo_ privileges with few exceptions such as Linux running in a Docker container without _sudo_ installed.
 However, this must not be a nested execution of _sudo_ as the script needs to ascertain the real user and group IDs and the correct home directory.
 Thus the bootstrap script cannot be run with _sudo_ privileges as